 During the office ride, or while waiting to see the doctor, the hyper-casual gamer likes to kill time.
 They just don’t care about the genre as long as they’re amused and dedicated.

 One day, a simple puzzle could well be followed by a complex strategy game.
-Hyper-casual gamers often enjoy some light fun when they have nothing better to do.
+Furthermore, they often enjoy some light fun when they have nothing better to do.